- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-The course of the competition in the Women’s Figure division is described on the website of the International Federation under the following link:
+The course of the competition in this division is described on the world federation’s website:

 https://www.ifbbpro.com/npc-worldwide/rules/

-4. Award Ceremony of the top five in each height class.
+4. Award ceremony of the top five in the height class.

 Answer:

-The course of the competition in the Women’s Physique division is identical to the Men’s Bodybuilding division.
-Please also read the answer to question No. 33.
+The course of the competition is identical to the Men’s Bodybuilding division from point 33.

-The course of the competition in this division is described on the website of the International Federation under the following link:
+The course of the competition in this division is described on the world federation’s website:

 https://www.ifbbpro.com/npc-worldwide/rules/

-5. Award Ceremony of the top five in each height class.
+5. Award ceremony of the top five in the height class.

 Answer:

-The course of the competition in this division is described on the website of the International Federation under the following link:
+The course of the competition in this division is described on the world federation’s website:

 https://www.ifbbpro.com/npc-worldwide/rules/

-5. Award Ceremony of the top five in each category (each open class).
+5. Award ceremony of the top five in the weight class.

 Answer:

-The course of the competition in the Women’s Fitness division is described on the website of the International Federation under the following link:
+The course of the competition in this division is described on the world federation’s website:

 https://www.ifbbpro.com/npc-worldwide/rules/

-5. Award Ceremony of the top five in each main category (each open class).
+5. Award ceremony of the top five competitors.

-42. I would like my competition entry fee to be covered by my employer, the fitness club where I am permanently employed.
-Can I receive an invoice for the competition entry fee paid in order to get reimbursed by my employer?
+- I would like my entry fees to be covered by my employer and the owner of the fitness club where I am permanently employed.
+Can I receive an invoice for the registration fees paid at the competition to claim a reimbursement from my employer?

 Answer:

 Yes.
-To receive an invoice for the competition entry fee and any additional services that you will use during our competition, you need to send an email on the Wednesday following the competition to the competition office at [email protected].
-In the email, you need to provide the necessary information for issuing an invoice, such as the name of the company or individual, the tax identification number, and attach a message confirming your online registration for the competition and proof of payment of the competition entry fee and other fees or information that the payment was made in cash on the day of athletes check-in on Friday.
+To receive an invoice for the entry fees and any additional services you used at our competition, you should send an email to the competition office at [email protected] on the Wednesday following the competition.
+In the email, please provide the necessary company or individual details for issuing the invoice, including the taxpayer identification number (NIP) or its foreign equivalent.
+Additionally, attach the confirmation of your online registration for the competition, proof of payment of the entry fee and other charges, or information that the payment was made in cash during the check-in on Friday.

-43. I would like to apply for a scholarship awarded by my university where I study for sports achievements and a scholarship from the mayor of the city where I live.
-Can the federation or organizer of the NPC competition issue an official document (certificate) confirming my sports achievements that I have achieved by participating in the NPC competition in Poland?
+- I would like to apply for a sports achievement scholarship from my university, where I am currently studying, and for a scholarship from the mayor of the municipality where I live.
+Can the federation or the competition organizer issue an official document (certificate) confirming my sports successes achieved by participating in NPC competitions in Poland?

 Answer:

-44. What prizes do athletes participating in NPC competitions receive?
+- What prizes do athletes receive for participating in NPC competitions?

 Answer:

-A detailed description of the prizes that athletes participating in NPC contests in Poland receive is available on our website under the “Awards for Competitors” tab.
+A detailed description of the prizes awarded to athletes participating in NPC competitions in Poland can be found on our website in the “Awards for Competitors” section: https://ifbbpro.com.pl/en/awards-for-competitors/

 Answer:

-46. Is it possible for me to receive feedback or tips from the judges regarding my stage performance and physique assessment?
+- Is it possible for me to receive feedback or tips from the judges regarding my stage performance and physique evaluation?

 Answer:

 Yes.
-To receive feedback from judges evaluating athletes at our competitions, you should write them a private message on Instagram.
-You can find the judges’ names and their profile tags (the only direct contact) in dedicated posts on our official Instagram accounts: @npc_poland_ifbb_pro_league and @ifbbpropoland_official.
+To receive feedback from the judges evaluating athletes at our competitions, you should send them a private message on Instagram.
+The names of the judges and their profile tags (the only direct contact) can be found in dedicated posts on our official Instagram accounts:

-The message should be sent in English to 1 or 2 judges no later than 5 days after the competition.
-In the message, you should provide: (1) the name of the competition and your personal information, (2) your competitor number, (3) the division (physique category), main categories, and classes in which you competed, (4) your placings, and (5) individual high-quality stage photos in all mandatory poses.
+The message should be written in English and sent to 1 or 2 judges no later than 5 days after the competition.
+In the message, you should include: (1) the name of the competition and your details, (2) your competitor number, (3) the divisions and categories you competed in, (4) your placements, (5) high-quality individual photos from the stage in all mandatory poses, (6) optionally, a video of comparisons or your individual presentation:

-The feedback you receive in response from the judge will focus on your stage appearance and what you need to improve in your physique to present yourself even better, as well as what else you need to work on to achieve better placings.
-The judge will not inform you of the reasons for your loss to other competitors in your category or class.
-You should draw your conclusions or work with your coach based on the feedback you received from the judge.
+The response you receive (feedback from the judge) will concern your appearance on stage and information on what you should improve in your physique to present yourself better and what you still need to work on to achieve better placements.
+The judge will not inform you about the reasons for losing to other athletes in your category.
+You should draw such conclusions yourself or with your coach based on the feedback received from the judge.

-47. If I buy a membership license and compete in NPC Worldwide federation competitions, will I be able to compete in other federations’ competitions in the same year?
+- If I purchase a NPC Worldwide membership and compete in NPC Worldwide competitions, will I be able to compete in other federations’ competitions in the same year?

 Answer:

 Yes.
-Having a membership license for a given year and competing in NPC Worldwide federation competitions does not exclude you from competing in other federations’ competitions in Poland and abroad.
-You can compete in multiple federations simultaneously without any consequences or exclusions.
+Having a NPC Worldwide membership for the given year and competing in NPC Worldwide competitions does not exclude or limit you from participating in competitions of other federations in Poland or abroad.

-48. What should I do if, due to unforeseen circumstances or work obligations, I cannot come for check-in the day before the competition?
-Will I be allowed to compete in such a situation?
+- What should I do if, due to unforeseen circumstances or work commitments, I will not be able to attend the check-in the day before the competition?
+Will I still be allowed to compete in this situation?

 Answer:

-If you are unable to attend the athletes check-in the day before the competition due to reasons beyond your control (delayed flight, transportation problems) or due to family or work obligations, you should inform the competition office as soon as possible.
-You should immediately send an email to [email protected] and a text message on WhatsApp/Phone: +48 602 650 291.
-You will receive information about the way and time in which you will be able to undergo mandatory athletes check-in before the competition starts.
+If you are unable to attend the check-in the day before the competition due to reasons beyond your control, such as a delayed flight, travel issues, school, exams, family obligations, work commitments, etc., you should inform the competition office as soon as possible.
+You should immediately send an email to [email protected] and a text message via WhatsApp/phone: +48 602 650 291.

-49. Where can I buy posing trunks for Men’s Physique, Classic Physique and Bodybuilding division accepted at NPC federation competitions?
+- Where can I buy shorts for the Men’s Physique, Classic Physique, and Bodybuilding divisions accepted at NPC competitions?

 Answer:

-Posing trunks for these three divisions accepted at NPC competitions can be purchased from our regular partner, Sklep Zawodnika.
-Orders can be placed online through the website www.sklepzawodnika.pl or tried on and purchased at the stationary store (address: Ząbki near Warsaw, ul.
-Szwoleżerów 128, Fitness Club, WhatsApp/phone: +48 604 414 123).
-This on-line shop sends parcels all over Europe.
+The competition shorts for these three divisions, compliant with the regulations and accepted at NPC competitions, can be purchased from our regular partner, Sklep Zawodnika.
+Orders can be placed online through the website www.sklepzawodnika.pl, or you can try them on and purchase them at the physical store, which is located 10 minutes by car from the competition venue (store address: Ząbki near Warsaw, Str.
+Szwoleżerów 128, Fitness Klub, WhatsApp/phone: +48 604 414 123, Monday-Friday: 8:30 AM to 9:30 PM, Saturday-Sunday: 9:00 AM to 1:00 PM).

-50. Where can I buy tanning products allowed at NPC competitions to get the best color on stage?
+- Where can I buy body tanning products allowed at NPC competitions to achieve the best color on stage?

 Answer: